ibm-cloud-docs/satellite/hosts.md

 ## Updating hosts
 {: #host-update}

 Because you own the underlying infrastructure, you are responsible for updating your hosts.
-To update a host, you must remove the host from {{site.data.keyword.satelliteshort}} so that you can can reload the operating system.
+To update a host, you must remove the host from {{site.data.keyword.satelliteshort}} so that you can reload the operating system.
 Then, you reattach and reassign the host to your cluster.
 {: shortdesc}

 The following diagram describes the process for updating hosts.